 If you don’t have any emergency money set aside and you run into a sudden, unexpected need for cash, you’ll have to sell your investments.
 If that happens at a bad time and the market is weak, you could be forced to sell at losses.
 That’s why you should first set up an appropriate emergency fund before investing.

 And that’s not all.
 You must have the emotional fortitude to stick with your investment strategy through thick and thin to be a good investor as well.
+That’s why I pounded home the issue of risk and loss.
 Many people aren’t able to do that.
 And what happens is that they react emotionally when the market takes a tumble and cash out at often the very worst times.
 We’ll talk about how to overcome this problem in just a bit.

 JP Morgan did a study and found that for the 20 year period ending 2014, most investors underperformed the market significantly for this exact reason – they reacted emotional to the market and failed to let the ups and downs even out over time.
 Marketwatch did their own digging into this issue and made similar conclusions.